szc126/userscripts-glyphwiki/README.md

+- tested with Violentmonkey & Firefox 58
-the execution order I use is
+- the execution order I use is
   - gwScriptHelper
   - gwReplacePngWithSvg
   - gwAddGlyphBoundingBoxes
   - gwOpenProtectedGlyphInGlyphEditor
   - gwTabIndex
+- GNU GPL v3.0